pazilla/pazilla.github.io/_posts/2014-03-12-fun-experience-you-want.markdown

 * canoeing, and
 * whitewater rafting.

-All of those have one thing in common for me--ta friend took me the first time I did them.
+All of those have one thing in common for me--a friend took me the first time I did them.
 There are so many fun things to do in life with friends, but a lot of times, doing it for the first time won't happen unless there is a friend there to help show how to do it.